Michael Carrick: 2014–2018: Final years

 Carrick scored his first goal of the 2016–17 season on 21 September with United's first in a 3–1 away victory over Northampton Town in the third round of the EFL Cup.
 Carrick became a key member of José Mourinho's team and his performances were highly recognised for his ability to control play, instil calmness and pass accurately.
 Mourinho also claimed that he wished Carrick was 10 years younger.
 In May 2017, Carrick extended his contract until June 2018.
 Eleven years of service to the club resulted in Carrick being granted a testimonial at the end of the 2016–17 season.
-Played at Old Trafford on 4 June 2017, the match was contested by a team representing Manchester United's 2008 Champions League-winning side and a team of all-stars selected by Carrick himself, managed by Sir Alex Ferguson and Harry Redknapp respectively.
+Played at Old Trafford on 4 June 2017, the match was contested by a team representing Manchester United's 2008 Champions League-winning side and a team of all-stars selected by Carrick himself, managed by Alex Ferguson and Harry Redknapp respectively.
 The match ended in a 2–2 draw with Carrick scoring from a 25-yard strike.
 The money raised from the game was distributed to Carrick's chosen charities.
 Following the departure of club captain Wayne Rooney from Manchester United in July 2017, Carrick was appointed as Rooney's replacement.

 In November 2017, Carrick announced that he had undergone a procedure for an irregular heart rhythm after suffering dizziness during a match and in training.
 The medical treatment was successful and he returned to United's first-team squad as club captain.
 In January 2018, Carrick accepted an offer to join the club's first-team coaching staff after his retirement at the end of the 2017–18 season.
 He made his 464th and final appearance as a player for Manchester United in the last match of the league season against Watford at Old Trafford on 13 May, in which he helped create Marcus Rashford's game-winning goal as his side won 1–0.
 Carrick was substituted towards the end of the match to allow the fans to give him a standing ovation.